bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 The song will now fade out just before it gets to the end of the map and the player will be presented with the scoring results much faster.
 # Exporting
 We now have our finished audio that you will use and hear in the editor and the game.
-It is recommended to make another WAVE file backup just in case you need to export to OGG again in a lower quality. (`File menu -> Export as WAV`).
+It is recommended to make another WAVE file backup just in case you need to export to OGG again with a different quality setting. (`File menu -> Export as WAV`).

 To generate a compatible sound file to use we need to do the following:
 1. Delete the Click Track (if you haven’t already done so).